triplev06/GothamAI/README.md

-# 🦇 DIGITAL WHISPERER AI 🦇
+# 🦇 AlfredLLM 🦇

 > *"It's not who I am underneath, but what I do that defines me."* - Batman

 ## THE SIGNAL IN THE NIGHT

 When Gotham needs a hero, the Bat-Signal lights up the sky.
-When YOU need an AI assistant that truly understands you, **Digital Whisperer AI** is your call to action.
+When YOU need an AI assistant that truly understands you, **AlfredLLM** is your call to action.

 This isn't just another AI chatbot.
 This is your **personal Alfred** - a sophisticated digital companion that recognizes your voice, remembers your face, and speaks with the wisdom of the World's Greatest Detective.

 ## 🦇 WHAT IS THIS ARSENAL?

-Digital Whisperer AI is a cutting-edge web application that combines:
+AlfredLLM is a cutting-edge web application that combines:

 - 🎭 **Face Recognition Authentication** - Like the Batcave's security system, but for your browser
 - 🎤 **Voice Enrollment & Recognition** - Your voice is your identity, no passwords needed